aktos-io/aktos-dcs-node/proxy-actors/io-proxy/README.md

     write: (handle, value, respond) ->
         # we got a write request to the target
-        console.log "we got ", value, "to write as ", handle respond err=null
+        console.log "we got ", value, "to write as ", handle

+        # if responds without an error, broadcasting is handled by proxy-handler
+        respond err=null

     read: (handle, respond) ->